AI experts sharing free tutorials to accelerate your business.

 • Important Notes: No known allergies.
 Previously had a keratin treatment 4 months ago.

 • Reference Analysis: Client shared two inspiration photos showing a cool-toned, beachy blonde.
-Achievable in one session given current base; recommend a toner in the ash-beige family.
+Achievable in one session given current base; recommend a toner in the ash-beige family to neutralize warmth.

-• Recommended Approach: Foil highlights (half-head) focusing on face frame and crown.
+• Recommended Approach: Foil-free balayage (face frame + scattered through mid-lengths and ends).
 Follow with a demi-permanent gloss (suggest 9NA + 9V mix).
 Estimated time: 2.5 hours.
-Retail upsell: color-safe purple shampoo.
+Retail prep: pull Oribe Bright Blonde Shampoo and Conditioner — client expressed openness to at-home color maintenance.